Foreign Body Extraction: particularly in pediatric populations

 Clinical Efficacy

-No Evidence Indicates That Deeper Levels of Sedation Increase the Risk of Aspiration [MEDLINE]: however, lighter sedation may allow the patient to better protect their airway during the procedure (decreasing the risk of aspiration)
+No Evidence Indicates That Deeper Levels of Sedation Increase the Risk of Aspiration [MEDLINE]

 Clinical Efficacy